Venice Cup

 The Venice Cup is a biennial world championship contract bridge tournament for national of women.
 It is contested every odd-number year under the auspices of the World Bridge Federation (WBF), alongside the Bermuda Bowl (open), Wuhan Cup (mixed), and d'Orsi Bowl (seniors).
 Entries formally represent WBF Zones as well as nations, so it is also known as the World Zonal Women Team Championship, one of three World Zonal Team Championships.
 It was first contested in 1974 as one long match between two teams and has been concurrent with the Bermuda Bowl from 1985.

 The Venice Cup is also the name of the trophy awarded to the winning team.
 It was donated by Italy when Venice hosted the inaugural contest.

-The most recent event took place in 2023 in Marrakech, Morocco.
+The most recent event took place in 2023 in Marrakesh, Morocco.